VladDinescu/PolicyExpert/README.md

 The decision was made based on the Serenity library's ability to easily facilitate the implementation of the Screenplay pattern.

-Due to personal time consuming circumstances (I could only study and work for this during the weekends) this version still has some room for improvement, yet it does it's job of completing the form and attempts to do so using some SOLID principles.
+Due to personal time consuming circumstances (I could only study and work for this during the weekends) this version still has some room for improvement, yet it achieves its purpose of completing the form and attempts to do so using some SOLID principles.

 This has been quite the fun experience for me!

-Managed to learn about and implement in a new more efficient and cleaner way of developing front end tests!
+I Managed to learn about and implement in a new more efficient and cleaner way of developing front end tests!

-I thank you Vangelisz for this challenge and great learning opportunity!
+I thank you, Vangelisz, for this challenge and great learning opportunity!

 Enjoy!

 ## Mentions
 The test will be running on the Chrome Browser.
-Make sure you add an accurate Chrome Driver matching your Chrome Browser version.
+Make sure you use an accurate *Chrome Driver* that matches your *Chrome Browser* version.

 #####Location of the driver files: